Employer of Record (EOR) Guide - Benefits & Risks

 Typically, expanding to a new market requires you to apply for a host of licenses and registrations in that country.
 This takes time and money, and often involves jumping through various bureaucratic hoops.

-Engaging Global EOR services lets you sidestep these obstacles, and start operating in a new country right away.
-The EOR in a particular country would already have the necessary licenses and registrations to operate as an employer on your behalf, so you can enjoy all the advantages while still remaining on the right side of the law.
+Engaging Global EOR compliance services lets you sidestep these obstacles, and start operating in a new country right away.
+The EOR in a particular country would already have the necessary licenses and registrations to operate as an employer on your behalf, so you can enjoy all the employer of record benefits while still remaining on the right side of the law.

 It brings crucial cost benefits